-In the absence of propulsion, the transition probability has a Gaussian distribution in the x,y and  coordinates with the expected mean (at the origin) and variances for 2D translational (4Dtt) and rotational (2Drt) diffusion.36 For a propulsion of v=4.5um/s, the transition probability is a distorted Gaussian in the particle coordinate system along the propulsion direction (a “Banana” distribution40) with the mode at (x, y, )=(4.5, 0, 0).
-The angular displacement distribution (Fig 2C) is unaffected by propulsion and is based solely on rotational diffusion (i.e., Gaussian with zero mean and variance of 2Drt ≈ 60 degrees).
+In the absence of propulsion, the transition probability has a Gaussian distribution in the x,y and  coordinates with the expected mean (at the origin) and variances for 2D translational (4DttC) and rotational (2DrtC) diffusion.36 For a propulsion of v=4.5um/s, the transition probability is a distorted Gaussian in the particle coordinate system along the propulsion direction (a “Banana” distribution40) with the mode at (x, y, )=(4.5, 0, 0).
+The angular displacement distribution (Fig 2C) is unaffected by propulsion and is based solely on rotational diffusion (i.e., Gaussian with zero mean and variance of 2DrtC≈ 60 degrees).
 The relatively large angular displacement variance produces the large spread in the position probability distribution (Fig 2B) due to rotation-translation coupling.